Google SRE Book

 At the bottom of the Google Reliability Stack are service level indicators (SLI).
-These are measures of some aspect of the service quality, such as availability, latency, or failures.
-As indicated above, the Google Site Reliability Engineering teaching likes to treat them or transform then into binary values.
+These are measures of some aspects of the service quality, such as availability, latency, or failures.
+As indicated above, the Google Site Reliability Engineering teaching treats them or transforms them into binary values.
 The service is accessible or not.
 The service is unsatisfactorily slow or not.
 The response is good or not.
-There is no grey area here because of the need to turn such measures into a ratio of bad events to good events.
+There is no grey area here because of the need to turn such measures into a ratio of bad to good events.

-Once an organization manages to get passed translating data into information suitable for indicators and objectives, they face the most significant challenge to this whole model, and that is for every service level indicator, there is at least one service level objective, and for every service level objective, there is at least one error budget.
+Once an organization manages to get past translating data into information suitable for indicators and objectives, they face the most significant challenge to this whole model, and that is for every service level indicator, there is at least one service level objective, and for every service level objective, there is at least one error budget.
 This is a stack of similarly sized layers.
 Things get completely out of control and extremely costly (except maybe for the likes of Google) when multiple service level objectives are defined for a service level indicator.
-There are 581 pages in the O’Reilly book, that should be a sufficient warning in itself that simplicity is not to be found here.
+There are 581 pages in the O’Reilly book that should be a sufficient warning in itself that simplicity is not to be found here.

 What is strikingly odd about the whole site reliability engineering effort where the human user is placed front and center is that on the whole, there is nothing particular humane about it, except that Google and those who have adopted this approach focus exclusively in their doctrine on measuring and monitoring primarily at the edge and solely concerning human-to-machine interactions.
 System engineers need a new model that scales both up and down and can be applied effectively and efficiently at the edge and within a system of services.
 Otherwise, there will be a reliability model for this and another model for that.
-To realistically scale, the lower layers’ cost and complications need to be significantly reduced, moving up and outwards to other parties.
-The service level management language needs to be significantly simplified; instead of talking about objectives in terms of four or five nines, operations’ attention should be on a standard set of signals (outcomes and operations) and an even smaller set of status values.
-The primary service management task for operations should be configuring the scoring of sequences of signals and status changes between services.
-Inter and intra-communication should near exclusively relate to the subjective view of meaningful service states.
-Just that!
+We need to stop inadvertently building prisons of our doing.

 Appendix A: Service Level Objective Examples